-As businesses continue to expand their online reach globally, user experience is one of the most important factors for building audience satisfaction and driving revenue.
-But whether you are delivering videos, web content or even files, ensuring engaging online experiences from an increasing variety of devices around the world, is a huge challenge.
+As businesses continue to expand their global online reach, user experience is one of the most important factors for building audience satisfaction and driving revenue.
+Whether you are delivering video, web content, music, software, music, games or APIs, ensuring engaging online experiences on an increasing variety of devices around the world is a huge challenge.

-Organizations have a number of methods for improving user experiences, one of which is leveraging a content delivery network (CDN).
+Organizations may use a variety of methods for improving online user experiences, one of which is leveraging a content delivery network (CDN).
 But not all CDNs deliver the same level of service.
 This guide will provide some tips on how to determine what is most important to your organization and how to choose a CDN that meets your needs.

-You can have the fastest site in your industry, but if it’s not consistently fast and available globally, your users—and, therefore, your business—will be negatively affected.
-You need assurances that your video content doesn’t buffer, and your content will always be available, everywhere.
+You can have the fastest site in your industry, but if it’s not consistently fast and available to your global users, your business will be negatively impacted.
+You need assurances that your content will always be available to customers everywhere.
 Ask the CDN providers you are considering about content redundancy, connection redundancy, proactive monitoring and other features that will protect you against unexpected—and costly—downtime.

-Since addressing complaints related to online user experience is often a primary driver for evaluating website acceleration solutions, it’s easy to see why page load speed can be given too much emphasis.
-Speed is an important factor—maybe the most important and most visible one.
-But it is just one factor of the performance puzzle, especially when you’re delivering different kinds of content (dynamic and static) across different geolocations.
+Complaints related to online user experience are often a primary driver for evaluating content delivery solutions.
+Speed of delivery is an important factor—maybe the most important and visible one.
+Depending on the type of content, speed can manifest as video start time, web page load time, file download time, and responsiveness to interaction.
+But speed is just one factor of the performance puzzle, especially when you’re delivering different kinds of content (dynamic and static) across different geolocations.

-Cutting-edge content delivery providers such as Limelight Networks, a global leader in content delivery, understand that speed will always remain paramount to performance metrics.
-But they also know that the definition of performance must be expanded to include all the factors that affect how users interact with content when it is delivered, no matter where those users are in the world, or what devices they use.
+Content delivery providers understand that speed will always remain paramount.
+But top-performing CDNs also optimize for other key performance metrics that affect how users interact with content when it is delivered, no matter where those users are located or what devices they are using.

 Potential CDN customers should do an audit of their websites to understand the mix of dynamic or personalized content and static content that drives the user experience.
 Dynamically generated content is tailored to specific users, while static content does not change across users and can be cached.

-All websites are a complex mix of static and dynamic content.
-A content audit can provide you with insight into what bottlenecks may be standing in the way of your performance objectives.
+Most websites are a mix of static and dynamic content and of small objects and large objects such as video files.
+A content audit can provide you with insight into what bottlenecks may be standing in the way of meeting your performance objectives.
 For instance, an audit of your mobile site could reveal multiple dynamic thumbnails that are being refreshed on every request.
-The resulting round trips back to origin could cause potential server overload and delay delivery.
+The resulting round trips back to origin could cause server overload and delayed delivery.
 This problem would require a very different solution than on-demand video files would require, for example.

-Limelight Origin Storage Services are designed specifically for content delivery.
-Collocating storage within Limelight’s CDN increases security.
-Tight integration, plus the ability to automatically serve content from the closest site, means Limelight delivers up to 300% faster than traditional cloud storage.
+Limelight Origin Storage is tightly integrated with the CDN and offers multi-region replication with the ability to automatically serve content from the fastest site.
+Limelight delivers up to 200% faster storage performance than traditional cloud storage.